grahammitchell/advent-of-code/2021/README.md

 * Day 5: Hydrothermal Venture - This one was pretty straightforward as well.
 Took me a second to figure out how to get the list of points for a diagonal line, but fortunately my part 1 didn't need to be modified at all -- it Just Worked once I got that added.
 * Day 6: Lanternfish - Part 1 was fairly easy.
 Then part 2 was taking forever.
 I waiting way too long on it before it occurred to me that there was a better way.
 Writing and running the better way took just a few minutes, once I thought to do it!
 * Day 7: The Treachery of Whales (best fit w/cost) - Something about the wording of this problem made me worried that it'd be a dynamic programming problem, but then it ended up being really straightforward!
 Nice break from the weekend.
+* Day 8: Seven Segment Search - GOODNESS GRACIOUS, this hurt my brain.
+I'm pleased to say that although it took me over an hour to figure out what to write, my code gave the correct answer the first time.